Ben Jones (offensive lineman): Tennessee Titans

-2020 season

-Jones signed a two-year, $13.5 million contract extension with the Titans on August 30, 2019.
-He started all 16 games in the regular season and blocked for Henry as he won his second rushing yards title and was named Offensive Player of the Year by becoming the eighth player in NFL history to run for more than 2,000 yards in a season.
+In 2020, Jones started all 16 games in the regular season and blocked for Henry as he won his second rushing yards title and was named Offensive Player of the Year by becoming the eighth player in NFL history to run for more than 2,000 yards in a season.
 The Titans won the AFC South with an 11-5 record.
 In the playoffs, Jones started for the Titans as they lost to the Baltimore Ravens in the wildcard round.

-2022 season

 On March 15, 2022, Jones signed a two-year, $14 million contract extension with the Titans.
 He was placed on injured reserve on December 22, 2022.
 In January 2023, Jones was named as a replacement player for Creed Humphrey to the 2023 Pro Bowl, his first Pro Bowl.

 On March 10, 2023, Jones was released by the Titans.